yb66/RandomPerson/README.markdown

 And I'm a masochist.

 It also has unicode characters, so it'll give your database a real test.
+At least, if it's MySQL, all the other databases won't even notice.

 ## Installation: